CARLA: Self-supervised Contrastive Representation Learning for Time Series Anomaly Detection: Experiments

 As a hyper-parameter in time series analysis, window size holds considerable importance.
 Table \ref{tab:winsize} and Figure~\ref{fig:wins} present the results of exploring the impact of window size on three datasets: MSL, SMD, and Yahoo.

 Based on the analysis of both the F1 score and AU-PR, it can be concluded that window size 200 consistently outperforms other window sizes on the MSL, SMD, and Yahoo datasets overall.
 This window size strikes a balance between precision and recall, effectively capturing anomalies while maintaining a high discrimination ability.
-Therefore, window size 200 is selected as the best choice for conducting time series analysis in all experiments.
+Therefore, window size 200 is selected as the best choice in all experiments.
 Additionally, Figure~\ref{fig:wins} shows that our model's performance is stable in window sizes between 150 and 250.